computer-reinvention/ChainFactory/README.md

 - Hash based caching for prompts generated from purpose statements and masks for convex transitions.

 ## Basic Concepts
-### Chain Links
+### ChainLinks
-A chain link is a single unit in your workflow, defined using the `@chainlink` directive:
+A chain-link is a single unit in your workflow, defined using the `@chainlink` directive:

 ```yaml
 @chainlink my-first-chain